fahmidur/vpnh/README.md

 Ensure that you are making DNS requests through the VPN interface and not through some local server.
-A local DNS server running as non-vpnuser may then make DNS requests through your real interface, resulting in a DNS leak.
+A local DNS server running as non-vpn-user may then make DNS requests through your real interface, resulting in a DNS leak.

 Set your DNS server to something public like Google's